ulfschneider/ulf.website/content/posts/2023-03-31-defaulting-on-single-page-apps.md

 > Site generators focused on performance, shipping low to zero-client-JavaScript (e.g. the one I work on, Eleventy) typically use full page navigations.
 SPA advocates have rebranded this architecture as a Multi-Page Application (MPA) but fundamentally this is how the web has always operated.
 > <footer>Zach Leatherman, <a href="https://www.zachleat.com/web/single-page-applications/"><cite>Defaulting on Single Page Applications</cite></a>

-Zach´s article is another piece in a series of recent writings by different people pointing out the benefits of Multi Page Applications (*how the web always operated* :-)).
-Zach names makes some bullet points (I changed the order of topics to reflect the importance they have to me):
+Zach´s article is another piece in a series of recent writings by different people who are pointing out the benefits of Multi Page Applications (*how the web always operated* :-)).
+Zach makes some bullet points (I changed the order of topics to reflect the importance they have to me):

 - Better accessibility defaults
 - Inclusive and robust by default